openyurtio/openyurt/docs/proposals/20210310-edge-device-management.md

 #### 1. DeviceProfile

 Followings are definitions of `DeviceProfile` CRD and its related Golang structs.
-This CRD will be defined by vendors, and the corresponding CRs will be created by vendors as well
+This CRD will be defined by vendors, and the corresponding CRs will be created by device controller when it detected a new device service created.

 ```go
 type DeviceProfile struct {